Dental Implants – Port Orange, FL

 What are Dental Implants?

-Dental implants in South Daytona consist of two crucial components.
+Dental implants in Port Orange consist of two crucial components.
 There’s the personalized crown, which is the visible portion of the tooth.
 Keep in mind that most tooth replacement options only provide this component to patients.
 For example, fixed bridges and partial/full dentures only rest on top of your gums and do not go any further.

 In contrast, dental implants take your treatment a step further by also offering a small, titanium post that serves as your missing tooth’s new root.
 When your natural tooth dies, you lose that original root as well, and the jawbone begins to deteriorate.
 As this happens, your facial appearance may begin to alter and give you a more haggard and older look.
 Dental implants effectively solve this problem by providing a replacement that helps keep the structure of your face full and properly functioning.